Back to Guides

 Secure phone storage

 You will want to take photos.
 A lot of them.
+An armband or running belt keeps your phone safe and accessible.

 Local Tips

 • Circular Quay coffee is tourist-priced.
 Run an extra block to The Rocks for better and cheaper flat whites.
+Gumption Coffee and Single O are local favorites.

 • Ferries are the best public transport.
 Consider catching one to your running start point for a scenic warmup.
+The Manly Ferry is practically a tourist attraction.

 Sydney doesn't just sit by the water—it embraces it.
 The harbour is the city's beating heart, and running its edges puts you in direct contact with what makes this place special.
-You'll share the path with everyone from Olympic-level athletes to elderly walkers, all drawn by the same thing: the promise that today's run will deliver a view worth remembering.

-The harbour is waiting.
 Lace up.

-Ready to Run Sydney?
+Ready to Collect Sydney?

 Open Tracker